The 5 New Linux-Destroying Spells

 On recent OSes, if you type the command rm -rf /, which deletes everything under /, the OS will pause and the command will not run

-However, there is an option that will nullify this kindness: --no-preserve-root .
-With this, everything will disappear.
+However, there's an option that completely negates such kindness: --no-preserve-root .
+This will erase everything.

 Not ranked